EasyGithDev/mqtt/README.md

     ./bin/client -pub -h=test.mosquitto.org -t=hello/mqtt "-m=hello world"
 ```

-You can subscribe and read the messages like above :
+You can subscribe to a topic and read the messages like above :

-You can send a publish like above :
 ```bash
     ./bin/client -sub -h=test.mosquitto.org -t=hello/mqtt
 ```

-## use as a library
+## Use as a library

 #### Connection